-This policy will be available on Kismet Park Primary School's website and in the COMPASS App so that parents and other members of the school community can easily access information about Kismet Park Primary School's anaphylaxis management procedures.
+This policy will be available on Kismet Park Primary School's website so that parents and other members of the school community can easily access information about Kismet Park Primary School's anaphylaxis management procedures.
 The parents and carers of students who are enrolled at Kismet Park Primary School and are identified as being at risk of anaphylaxis will also be provided with a copy of this policy.

 The Principal is responsible for ensuring that all relevant staff, including casual relief staff and volunteers are aware of this policy and Kismet Park Primary School's procedures for anaphylaxis management.
-All classroom specific medical alerts / details of Anaphylactic students in individual classes are found in the CRT folder found in each classroom ready for the CRT's review.
+All classroom specific medical alerts / details of Anaphylactic students in individual classes are found in both the "Emergency Drills Medical Alerts

+Classroom Folders" within each classroom and within the CRT folders which are provided to casual relief staff upon arrival / initial briefing at Kismet Park Primary School.
 The school, as far as it is practicable, will employ Casual Relief staff fully trained in the recognition and management of anaphylaxis.

 The Principal is also responsible for ensuring relevant staff are trained and briefed in anaphylaxis management, consistent with the Department's Anaphylaxis Guidelines.